 Temperature controller modules from China can be found on Amazon or Ebay for only about $15.
-For little more you can build your own temperature controller.
+For a little more you can build your own temperature controller.

 Available Controller Types